couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4500-replication.markdown

 The solution to this is to add a validation function to your database.
 The validation function is called on every document being added or updated.
 The function decides whether the document should be accepted, and can even decide which HTTP error code to return ()most commonly 403 Forbidden, but possibly 401 Unauthorized).

-**Note:** Validation functions aren't just called during replication: they see _every_ insertion or update, so they can also be used as a sanity check for your own application code.
+Validation functions aren't just called during replication&mdash;they see _every_ insertion or update, so they can also be used as a sanity check for your own application code.
 If you forget this, you might occasionally be surprised by getting a 403 Forbidden error from a document update when a change is rejected by one of your own validation functions.

 Here's an example validation function definition from the Grocery Sync sample code.
 This is a real-life example of self-protection from bad data.
-During development there was a time when the Android Grocery Sync app was generating dates in the wrong format, which confused the iOS app when it pulled down the documents created on Android.
+At one point during development the Android Grocery Sync app was generating dates in the wrong format, which confused the iOS app when it pulled down the documents created on Android.
 After the bug was fixed, the affected docs were still in server-side databases.
 The following validation function was added to reject  documents that had incorrect dates:

     [database defineValidation: @"date" asBlock: VALIDATIONBLOCK({
         if (newRevision.deleted)